 Psalm 117 is also the shortest chapter in the Bible, and is exactly in the center of your Bible.

 Can these dates be coincidence?
-We are clearly being shown to pay attention to this year.
+We are clearly being shown to pay attention to the signs of the times.
 Where are the wise men (and women) of today?
 Who is waiting expectantly for the Rapture, and the Day of the Lord?

 Dear friends, this is now the second letter I have written to you; in both letters, I want to develop a genuine understanding with a reminder, so that you can remember the words previously spoken by the holy prophets and the command of our Lord and Savior given through your apostles.
 First, be aware of this: Scoffers will come in the last days to scoff, living according to their own desires, saying, “Where is the promise of His coming?
 Ever since the fathers fell asleep, all things continue as they have been since the beginning of creation.”
 They willfully ignore this: Long ago the heavens and the earth were brought about from water and through water by the word of God.
 Through these waters the world of that time perished when it was flooded.
 But by the same word, the present heavens and earth are stored up for fire, being kept until the day of judgment and destruction of ungodly men.

 Dear friends, don’t let this one thing escape you: With the Lord one day is like a thousand years, and a thousand years like one day.
 The Lord does not delay His promise, as some understand delay, but is patient with you, not wanting any to perish but all to come to repentance.